1. About this Privacy Statement

 7. Your rights and how we respect them

-We respect your rights as a customer to determine how your personal information is used.
+We respect your rights to determine how your personal information is used.
 These rights include:

 Right to access information